This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 Look at the example video, the Model Builder Quick Tour, Getting Started, and other resources from ESRI, linked in the resources accordion, below.

-Start a new project, copy in the campus DEM and the pourpoint file you used last week, found in the course L drive, data directory, Sheds.gdb.
+Start a new project, copy in the campus DEM and the pourpoint file you used last week, found in the course L drive, data directory, and pourpoints from the Sheds.gdb.
 Build a processing model for watershed delineation using the ArcGIS model builder tool.
-You basically do the steps you followed for last week's exercise, but write them into a model that can conduct all the steps in sequence.
+You basically enter the steps into Model Builder that you applied manually in last week's exercise.

-Your model must start with a DEM and pourpoints, and using these create watersheds and vector flowlines.
+Your model must start with a DEM and pourpoints.
+Use these to create watersheds and vector flowlines.

 You should make the input and output data layers, the snap pourpoint distance, and the threshold area required for a streamline as parameters, entered at run time.

 The model saves file paths to data in your project, so you need to turn in your model, project, and your geodatabase.
-In theory you can do this by exporting a Project Package, as shown in the video to the right.
-However, the project package works intermittently, for unknown reasons (even to ESRI).
-If you have problems creating a package, then save using the alternative, zipping the folder that contains all your project parts, including the model toolbox, data, and project, as described in the "zipping all project files" in the resources accordion below.
+In theory you can do this by exporting a Project Package, as shown in the video in the Resources section, below.
+However, the project packaging works intermittently, for unknown reasons (even to ESRI).
+If you have problems creating a package, then save using the alternative, zipping the folder that contains all your project parts, including the model toolbox, data, and project, as described in the "zipping all project files" in the Resources accordion below.